p2p-org/economy/posts/2020-05-29-polkadot-nomination-guide.md

 ------

 *Now you can officially call yourself a nominator.
 You are fully prepared to earn rewards immediately after the transition to NPoS.
-Do not hesitate to ask questions in our [Telegram chat](https://t.me/P2Pstaking) or contact Alexey via am@p2p.org.
+Do not hesitate to ask questions in our [Telegram chat](https://t.me/P2Pstaking) or contact Alex via am@p2p.org.
 We are always open for communication.*

 ------